 Sorry for the run-on, could not help myself!
 Anyways, this reading comprehension and questions give the brief and fascinating history of St. Patrick, as well as mentions Celtic traditions and legends like the fairy-race and leprechauns that have become part of the celebration as well!
 This reading and crossword based on the reading is sure to be enjoyed by all!
 For more information, click here.

-This reading comprehension passage and question is available for free at Teachers pay Teachers.
+This reading comprehension passage and question is available for free.
 This reading passage takes students on a brief overview of 7 of the most iconic lucky charms and traditions associated with the Irish Culture.
 Students will also learn about the not so lucky history of the Irish people.

 If you download this product, don’t forget about the FREE Extension Crossword available here!
 To access you need to be logged in as a member, if your not, no worries!
 Sign up is free, and easy peasy lemon squeezy!